-A single remote host, a list of remote hosts (comma-separated, no spaces) or an "at" sign (@) followed by a filename.
+-remotes STR[, STR]...
+Single remote host, a list of remote hosts (comma-separated, no spaces) or an "at" sign (@) followed by a filename.
 In this last case, the file should contain a list of hosts and their (optional) labels.
 Each line of the file should contain a hostname, optionally followed by a label separated by a comma (,); empty lines are ignored, and comments are denoted by a leading hash (#), character.